cinaeco/dotFiles/README.md

 - Tmux (1.8+)
 - Other bits and pieces

-Heavy preference for `vim`-like bindings.
+Heavy preference for Vim-like bindings.

 ## Installation